DIY Rustic Fireplace Mantel

 We recently built our own DIY Rustic Fireplace Mantel!!!
-If you missed it we did a major fireplace update recently installing Faux Stone.
+If you missed it, we did a major fireplace update recently installing Faux Stone.
 So to get the look I was going for we decided to build our own mantel.
 I just love this fireplace makeover!

 I looked at different mantel options when we decided to update our fireplace.
 The range of pricing was huge from a few hundred to thousands of dollars.
 This mantel cost us under $50!!!